-ITP 105 Vocabulary Development for Interpreters: English (1-0) 1 hr.
+ITP 105 Vocabulary Development for Interpreters: English (1-0)

 Focuses on increasing vocabulary and developing English language skills.
 Emphasizes one or more of the following: subject-specific terminology; idioms, metaphors and figures of speech; vocabulary pertaining to current local, national and world events.
 Students will also analyze meaning of lexical items in order to produce equivalents based on meaning versus form.
 This course is designed for interpreting students.
 May be repeated up to a maximum of two credit hours.
-Prerequisite: ITP 101 and SGN 205 with grades of B or better, or consent of program coordinator.